LemuelBurke/Android-NFL-Super-Fan-App/2-requirements.md

 - etc.

 Personalisation:
-- The application must allow users to select their favorite NFL team for a personalized home page.
+- The application must allow users to select their favorite NFL team for a personalised home page.
 - The selected team should be saved using shared preferences.
 - The application must remember the selected favorite team and display relevant information about the team on the home page.